OPMDG/opm-doc/probes/check_pgactivity.rst

- Perfdata returns the data delta in bytes between the master and all standbys found and the number of slave connected.
+ Perfdata returns the data delta in bytes between the master and all standbys found and the number of slaves connected.

- Critical and Warning thresholds can takes one or two values separated by a comma.
-If only one value given, it applies on both flushed and replayed data.
+ Critical and Warning thresholds can take one or two values separated by a comma.
+If only one value is supplied, it applies to both flushed and replayed data.
- If two values given, the first one applies on flushed data, the second one on replayed ones.
+ If two values are supplied, the first one applies to flushed data, the second one to replayed data.
 These thresholds only accept a size (eg. 2.5G).